-The Mersey Community Hospital in Tasmania was a public hospital from 2004-05 until the end of October 2007.
-It was taken over by the Australian Government in November 2007, predominantly providing public hospital services between November 2007 and June 2010.
-Mersey Community Hospital was reported as a private hospital in this report for the period from November 2007 to June 2009, and as a public hospital from July 2009 to June 2010; however, data for elective surgery waiting times, emergency department, outpatient care and other non-admitted patient services are included with data for Tasmanian public hospitals for all periods.
-This reflects the fact that the Mersey Community Hospital maintained elective surgery waiting lists for its patients and provided emergency department, outpatient care and other non-admitted patient care and other non-admitted patient services are services and provided emergency department, outpatient care and other non-admitted patient services, as public hospitals do.
+The Mersey Community Hospital in Tasmania, was a public hospital from 2004-05 until the end of October 2007.
+It was taken over by the Australian Government in November 2007, predominantly providing public hospital services between November 2007 and June 2009.
+Mersey Community Hospital was reported as a private hospital in this report for that period, however, data for elective surgery waiting times, emergency department, outpatient care and other non-admitted patient services are included with data for Tasmanian public hospitals.
+This reflects the fact that the Mersey Community Hospital maintained elective surgery waiting lists for its patients and provided emergency department, outpatient care and other non-admitted patient services, as public hospitals do.